 Some types of insurance can be confusing and hard to differentiate.
 For example, carrier liability and cargo insurance are two that are often mixed up.
 Our article on carrier libaility vs cargo insurance can help explain these differences.

 Cargo insurance covers shippers if things happen to their cargo during transportation.
 Now, freight brokers aren’t legally required to have motor truck cargo insurance because they don’t actually handle the cargo.
 However, there are different types of cargo insurance that most brokers do end up getting.

-Primarily, the key one to look out for is contingent cargo insurance.
-Here, this coverage acts as a safety net that works alongside the carrier's insurance policy.
-If a shipper makes a claim for lost or damaged cargo, but the carrier's policy doesn't honor this claim, then contingent cargo insurance steps in.
-From a shipper's perspective, you can see why this is an essential piece of coverage to look for in a broker.
+One type of insurance that you should look for is contingent cargo insurance.
+This coverage acts as a safety net that works alongside the carrier’s insurance policy.
+If a shipper makes a claim for lost or damaged cargo, but the carrier’s policy doesn’t honor this claim, then contingent cargo insurance steps in.
+From a shipper’s perspective, this is an essential piece of coverage to look for in a broker.